Michael Lobo (politician)

-Michael Vincent Lobo (born 18 June 1976) is an Indian politician and businessman who is a member of the Bharatiya Janata Party and a former member of the Indian National Congress (INC) and a MLA of the Goa Legislative Assembly from Calangute since 2012.
-He is also the former Leader of Opposition of INC in the Goa Legislative Assembly.
+Michael Vincent Lobo (born 18 June 1976) is an Indian politician and businessman who is a member of the Bharatiya Janata Party and a MLA of the Goa Legislative Assembly from Calangute since 2012.
+He is also the former Leader of Opposition in the Goa Legislative Assembly.

 Lobo opposed the opening of India's first Playboy club in Candolim.
 Lobo resigned as Member of Legislative Assembly for Calangute under Bhartiya Janta Party.
 He then joined Indian National Congress and was made a candidate for the 2022 Goa Legislative Assembly election for Calangute.

 He then defected to the Bharatiya Janata Party after the elections.

 Early life

-Michael Vincent Lobo was born on 18 June 1976 to Melchiades Vincent Lobo and Almira Lobo in Mapusa town, North Goa.
+Michael Vincent Lobo was born on 18 June 1976 to Melchiades Vincent Lobo and Almira Lobo in Mapusa, Goa, India.
 He obtained a Higher Secondary School Certificate (twelfth grade) in 1993.
-He is a practising Roman catholic.

 Political career

-Lobo was a member of one of the two major political parties in India, the Bharatiya Janata Party.
+Lobo began his career as a member of the Indian National Congress prior to 2007.
+He later quit to be a member of the Bharatiya Janata Party.
 The party is the ruling party in Goa.
 He also served as the president of North Goa BJP.

 Lobo contested on the BJP ticket from Calangute Vidhan Sabha constituency (constituency number eight) in the 2012 Goa legislative assembly election.
 According to his statement of expenditure on election, he spent over ₹400000 of his own money on his campaign.
 He received a total of 9,891 votes out of 17,751 polled votes, and won against the Indian National Congress candidate and incumbent MLA for Calangute Agnelo Nicholas Fernandes by 1,875 votes.

 He became a member of the Sixth Legislative Assembly of the State of Goa when it was constituted on 7 March 2012.
 He resigned as a Minister and the Member of Legislative Assembly on 10 January 2022.
 He joined the Indian National Congress on 11 January 2022 along with his wife.

 [The Department of Tourism is] saying the owner of the plot has applied for a private shack license.
 I've been asking to see the file for the last seven months.
 Now, they're saying the owner has given an affidavit that no vulgarity or nudity will be permitted there, but Playboy means 'entertainment for men' by scantily-clad women.